justinas2314/atom-haskell-plugin/README.md

 * `Register Every Module` -  (Ctrl + Shift + O) by default
 starts suggesting function names from all standard library modules
 ### Why?
-I couldn't find a package that did this specific thing so I made one.
+I couldn't find an atom package that did this specific thing so I made one.
 ### How?
 This uses the [autocomplete-plus](https://atom.io/packages/autocomplete-plus) package (it's built in there's no need to install it) to suggest function names that you might use.
 The data that this uses has been scraped off of [Hackage](https://hackage.haskell.org/package/base-4.15.0.0) and formatted with python.
 If a function had signatures like `Bool -> Bool` and `Int -> Int -> Int` it was converted to `a -> a -> a` because this script is too simple to tell which one you would need.